solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Page source and lorem.html

 Back to the front page of the puzzle.
 Viewing source for puzzle.disobey.fi shows that there is a somewhat hidden link in the page for the /lorem.html.
-When the lorem.html is opened there is just page full of lorem ipsum.
+When the lorem.html is opened, there is just a page full of lorem ipsum.

 Storing the lorem ipsum into original_lorem.txt we can use the content for dirbusting.
-Most of the times the call seems to response 404 so I ended up with a script that tries to find out if there non-404 answers.
+Most of the time, the response seems to be 404, so I ended up writing a script that tries to find non-404 answers.

 ```PowerShell
 [cmdletbinding()]